Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Here's a quarry at the north end of Sokehs Island.
 See the columnar jointing, which makes it look as though you could pluck logs from the cliff face?

-Somebody had precisely that idea some five centuries ago and in fact transported these "logs" around to the island's east coast.
+Somebody had precisely that idea some five centuries ago when they began transporting these "logs" around to the island's east coast.
 How?
 "Rafts" is the easy answer, though there's still no proof.
 Here's a jumble of fragments at the water's edge.

 And here we are over at about three o'clock on the island's east side.
-Today, thanks to an American-built road, we're about a 90-minute drive from Kolonia.
+That's about 20 miles or a 90-minute drive from Kolonia.
 Piles of basalt columns like these are scattered over a large area of what once was the settlement--shall we call it a city? administrative center? ceremonial center?--of Nan Madol.
-The name means "the places between," which refers to a network of canals separating dozens of artificial islets.
+The name means "the places between," referring to a network of canals separating dozens of artificial islets.

 The ruins of Nan Madol (that's all that's left of the place) can be reached by canoe at high tide.
-The most prominent of the ruins, which holds the tomb of the first king of the dynasty that built the place, can also be reached by a path through the mangrove swamp.
+The most prominent of the ruins, which holds the tomb of the first king of the dynasty that built the place, can also be reached by a path.

 The path blocks tidal flow through some of those canals, which means that they are beginning to silt.
 A bridge at this spot does keep the water flowing, and there's only one path, so the demise of the canals as a group is not imminent.